Mode of StudyFull-time

 You'll study key business topics such as logistics management and supply chain management, while also building valuable cross-cultural business communication skills.
 You can do this undergraduate degree in 1 or 2 years, depending on your level of previous study and your ability to write and speak English.

-When you graduate, your combination of subject knowledge and English language skills will give you an advantage in the international job market in areas such as business management, public service, finance, marketing and logistics.
+When you graduate, your combination of business knowledge and English language skills will give you an advantage in the international job market in areas such as supply chain management, public service, finance, marketing and logistics.